The Calling Cards of Fascism

 The three defining characteristics of fascism are:

-Fascism will also tend to target the “other”, but the “other” can be anyone or anything, it is not limited to brown people, or homosexuals, or even Jews, even though those have all been traditional targets.
+Fascism will also tend to target the “other”, but the “other” can be anyone or anything, it is not limited to ethnic minorities, 2SLGBTQ+, or even people of Jewish heritage, even though those have all been traditional targets.
 Those targets can be extremely slippery, difficult to define, and are constantly changing.